valerio98-lab/DQL_multirotor_landing/README.md

 # DQL_multirotor_landing

-Implementation of Double Q-Learning with Curriculum Learning for Autonomous UAV Landing on a Moving Platform using NVIDIA IsaacLab for Realistic Physics and Simulation.
+Implementation of Double Q-Learning with Curriculum Learning for Autonomous UAV Landing on a Moving Platform

 ## How to run